-Keep posted for Dr. Mayer’s soon to be published guide to awakening women’s low libidos, first in the series of Ageless Sex Life ebooks.
+Keep posted for Dr. Mayer’s guide to understanding and awakening women’s low libidos, first in the series of Ageless Sex Life ebooks.
 Each book will be written from different perspectives, one for women and the other for men.

 Dr. Mayer is the founder/host of the Erotic Literary Salon (see below), advocate for the Ageless Sex Life™ and crusader for Basic Sex Rights*.

 She created the Erotic Literary Salon as a safe space of comfort to enjoy sensexual** (definition end of page) expression.
 The Salon is unique in the English-speaking world, where authors, writers, readers, performers and artists come to share sensexuala.
-Dr. Mayer has also established the Erotic Literary Salon as an event for hire; recreating the format of her monthly Philadelphia gatherings for various clients.
+Dr. Mayer has also established the Erotic Literary Salon as an event for hire; recreating the format of her monthly Philadelphia gatherings for various clients and venues.